Laboratory for arterial hypertension and hypertensive end-organ damage

 Research

 Increasing evidence indicates that hypertension and hypertensive end-organ damage are not only mediated by hemodynamic injury.
 Inflammation plays also an important role in the pathophysiology and contributes to the deleterious consequences of arterial hypertension.
-Sodium intake is indispensable for normal body function but can be detrimental when taken in excess of dietary requirements.
+Sodium intake is indispensable for normal body function but can be detrimental when taken in excess because of dietary requirements.
 Recent data show that sodium levels also modulate the function of monocyte/macrophages, dendritic cells, and different T cell subsets.
 Some of these effects are mediated by changes in the microbiome and metabolome that can be found after high salt intake.

 The purpose of our work is to discover the mechanisms underlying arterial hypertension to better understand arterial hypertension and the resulting end-organ damage.
 We focus on three points: